 The proper functioning of the device is important to maintaining the user’s health.
 The device needs to be operational when needed (i.e. reliable).
 Optimizing the devices battery life contributes to its reliable functioning.
 To maximize the life of the device’s battery requires putting certain of its functions to sleep for different time intervals (i.e. sleep cycles) when not needed.

 Sleep mode device handling is a fundamental issue/requirement for the M2M system.
 Although there are several requirements in this domain, currently there is no use case clearly addressing this functionality.

+13.5.2 Source

+Not applicable